220usamaahmed/omnisafe/MY_NOTES.md

 The important function that needs to be implemented here is the `predict` method.
 This will take the observation tensor and output the action tensor.

 During evaluation Omnisafe will create an object of this class and load the model weights.
-Any PyTorch module (Conv layers, Linear layers etc.) are stored and loaded automatically.
+Any PyTorch module (Conv layers, Linear layers etc.) are stored and loaded automatically by the evaluator.

 The `forward` and `log_prob` also need to be implemented but they can simply raise `NotImplementedError`.